Narrowing Our View: Specialized News Feeds and Contracting Views

 I’m not an alarmist, always chasing conspiracy theories.
-Most fears of widespread corruptions are mostly escapisms for the feeble minded, seeking explanations to their under productive lives.
-But the mass data era, with all its wonderful enhancements to our lives, is disturbing, not because of a corrupt government to take over our lives, but because of a nasty limiting side effect that polarizes people, creating uncrossable chasms.
+Most fears of widespread corruptions are mostly escapisms for the feeble minded, seeking shocking excuses for an underproductive live.
+But the mass data era, with all its wonderful enhancements, is disturbing, not because of a corrupt government posed to take over our lives, but because of the nasty side-effect that polarizes people, creating uncrossable chasms.

 "The same facts can have different meanings when seen from different perspectives.
 The perspective each person adopts influences what is considered central or peripheral, obvious or obscure, and even present or absent."